edimuj/cordova-plugin-audioinput/README.md

 ## Demos
 The `demo` folder contains some usage examples.

-Remember that unfiltered microphone output likely will create a nasty audio feedback loop so lower the volume before trying out the demos!
+Remember that unfiltered microphone output likely will create a nasty audio feedback loop, so lower the volume before trying out the demos!

-basicdemo - How to use the audioinput object as a Web Audio API AudioNode that can be connected to your own chain of AudioNodes. advanceddemo - How to subscribe to the audioinput events to get and handle chunks of raw audio data. wav-demo - How to encode recorded data to WAV format and use the resulting file as a source for Audio elements.
+* webaudio-demo - How to use the audioinput object as a Web Audio API AudioNode that can be connected to your own chain of AudioNodes.
+* events-demo - How to subscribe to the audioinput events to get and handle chunks of raw audio data.
+* wav-demo - How to encode recorded data to WAV format and use the resulting blob as a source for Audio elements.
+* file-demo - How to encode recorded data to WAV format and save the resulting blob as a file.

 ## API
 **Start capturing audio** from the microphone.